Potentially Relevant Factoids:

 Middle school was pretty standard: lots of torment and bad hair.
 But I did have books, a best friend, and Guns ‘N Roses.
 In high school I never got asked to prom, wrote a disturbing amount of bad poetry and spent most of my time with my horse, Leia.
 Senior year I was voted ‘Most Likely to Save the World,’ but I haven’t gotten on that yet.
 Sorry World.
 Working on it.
 I do believe the stories we tell have the power to save the world if we pay attention.

 I went to Colgate University in Hamilton, NY to study English and Anthropology.
-Also I froze my butt off and played rugby.
+But mostly I froze my butt off and played rugby.

 Junior year I spent a semester abroad at Rhodes University in Grahamstown, South Africa.
 I hiked Table Mountain, rafted the Zambezi, and wrestled a baby lion.
 But the most life-changing part was being in South Africa during Nelson Mandela’s presidency.